Anthony Ashley Cooper, 1st Earl of Shaftesbury: Chancellor of the Exchequer, 1661–1672

 Following the coronation, the Cavalier Parliament met beginning on 8 May 1661.
 Lord Ashley took his seat in the House of Lords on 11 May.
 On 11 May, the king appointed Ashley as his Chancellor of the Exchequer and under-treasurer (Southampton, Ashley's uncle by marriage, was at the time Lord High Treasurer).

-In 1661–1662, Ashley opposed Charles' marriage to Catherine of Braganza because the marriage would involve supporting the Portuguese, and Portugal's ally France, in Portugal's struggle against Spain.
+In 1661–1662, Ashley opposed Charles's marriage to Catherine of Braganza, a Catholic, because the marriage would involve supporting the Portuguese, and Portugal's ally France, in Portugal's struggle against Spain.
 Ashley was opposed to a policy that moved England into the French orbit.
-During this debate, Ashley opposed the policy engineered by Charles' Lord Chancellor, the Earl of Clarendon, thus beginning what would prove to be a long-running political rivalry with Clarendon.
+During this debate, Ashley opposed the policy engineered by Charles's Lord Chancellor, the Earl of Clarendon, thus beginning what would prove to be a long-running political rivalry with Clarendon.

 When the Cavalier Parliament set about enacting the Clarendon Code, Ashley supported a policy of moderation towards Protestant dissenters.
 In July 1662, Ashley sponsored an amendment to the Act of Uniformity that would have allowed Protestant Nonconformists to allow for late subscription, giving moderate dissenters an additional opportunity to conform.
 In the latter half of 1662, Ashley joined Sir Henry Bennet, the Earl of Bristol, and Lord Robartes in urging Charles to dispense peaceable Protestant Nonconformists and loyal Catholics from the Act of Uniformity.
 This led to Charles issuing his first Declaration of Indulgence on 26 December 1662.
 The Cavalier Parliament forced Charles to withdraw this declaration in February 1663.
 Ashley then supported Lord Robartes' Dispensing Bill, which would have dispensed Protestant Nonconformists, but not Catholics, from the Act of Uniformity.
-During the debate on the Dispensing Bill in the House of Lords, Ashley criticised Edward Hyde, 1st Earl of Clarendon, Charles' Lord Chancellor, for opposing the royal prerogative to dispense with laws.
+During the debate on the Dispensing Bill in the House of Lords, Ashley criticised Edward Hyde, 1st Earl of Clarendon, Charles's Lord Chancellor, for opposing the royal prerogative to dispense with laws.
 Clarendon remarked that in his opinion, the declaration was "Ship-Money in religion".
 The king looked favourably on Ashley's remarks and was displeased by Clarendon's.

 Edward Hyde, 1st Earl of Clarendon (1609–1674), Charles II's Lord Chancellor from 1658 to 1667.
 Ashley clashed with Clarendon throughout the 1660s, but Ashley refused to support the impeachment of Clarendon in 1667.

 In May 1663, Ashley was one of eight Lords Proprietors (Lord Clarendon was one of the others) given title to a huge tract of land in North America, which eventually became the Province of Carolina, named in honour of King Charles.
-Ashley and his assistant John Locke drafted a plan for the colony known as the Grand Model, which included the Fundamental Constitutions of Carolina and a framework for settlement and development.
+In 1669 Ashley and his secretary John Locke, whom he had met in Oxford in 1666, co-authored a plan for the colony known as the Grand Model for the Province of Carolina, which included the Fundamental Constitutions of Carolina.